olivernewth/newth-quartz/content/Health/Annual-Physical.md

 tags: [health, prevention, check-up]
 ---

-Regular check-ups are crucial for preventive care and early detection of health issues.
+Regular check-ups are crucial for preventive care and early detection of health issues, as well as ensure you are [[Aging-Well]]

 ## What to Expect
 - Review of medical history